LAION-AI/Open-Assistant/README.md

 **Also note that the local setup is only for development and is not meant to be used as a local chatbot, unless you know what you are doing.**

-If you _do_ know what you are doing, then see the `iniference` folder for getttng the inference system up and running, or have a look at `--profile inference` in addition to `--profile ci` in the above command.
+If you _do_ know what you are doing, then see the `inference` folder for getttng the inference system up and running, or have a look at `--profile inference` in addition to `--profile ci` in the above command.